agemooij/rhinos/README.md

 ### Downloads
 No downloads yet.
-As soon as version 0.1 is finished, it will be uploaded to a Maven/SBT repo near you!
+Version 0.1 will be uploaded to a Maven/SBT repo near you ASAP!

 ### Requirements
 Rhinos is built using SBT 0.11.x and depends on:

-- Mozilla Rhino 1.7R3
+- org.mozilla.rhino 1.7R3
-- Spray Json 1.1.0
+- spray-json 1.1.0
+- slf4j-api 1.6.4
-- Specs2 1.8.2 (only for running the tests of course)
+- specs2 1.8.2 (only for running the tests of course)

+You will have to provide your own SLF4J implementation, even though everybody knows you should use Logback :)

 ### Roadmap
-For version 0.1, the following features are still under construction:

-- Better Javascript error handling

-Rough ideas for later:
+Rough ideas for 0.2 and later:

 - add support for injecting values into the Rhino context